The Home Educator's Challenge

 Indeed, trying to educate a child in the best way possible is a noble and responsible act.
 Some parents, however, find themselves knee-deep in home education; a few are neck-deep and seeking a way out.

 Unfortunately, day-to-day pressures and difficulties often hinder the teaching process or stop it altogether.
-What happens when everything is not going smoothly, when pressures to get housework done increase, and the children get more and more rambunctious, and patience becomes a forgotten virtue?
+What happens when everything is not going smoothly, when pressures to get housework done increase, and when the children get more and more rambunctious and patience becomes a forgotten virtue?

 Examine why you are teaching your children at home.
-Also examine the pros and cons of home schooling, reassuring yourself that the benefits outweigh the problems.
+Also, examine the pros and cons of homeschooling, reassuring yourself that the benefits outweigh the problems.
 Be honest with yourself.
-Both the husband and the wife should sit down and look at the reasons for home schooling.
-Do not think about why your friends are home schooling.
+Both you and your husband should sit down and look at your reasons for homeschooling.
+Do not think about why your friends are homeschooling.
 Think about what prompted you to start.
 You may want to list your reasons so that when things become difficult you can review them and be encouraged.
 Knowing your purpose should enable you to accomplish your goal.

-Perhaps you started home schooling because of the ineffectiveness of the public schools and their humanistic influences.
-Or maybe you found that no sound Christian schools exist in your area.
+Perhaps you started homeschooling because of the ineffectiveness of the public schools and their humanistic influences.
+Or maybe you found that no sound Christian schools existed in your area.
 A few parents have decided to teach their children out of necessity because they travel during the school year.
-Many other people are home schooling because they believe that it is the most effective way to "train up a child the way he should go" (Prov.
+Many other people are homeschooling because they believe that it is the most effective way to "train up a child the way he should go" (Prov.
 22:6).
 Whatever your reasons, write them down.

 Do not be afraid to ask for help.
 Call the publisher and talk with someone about how a concept or skill should be taught.
-Do nor suffer in silence.
+Do not suffer in silence.

 Many times it is easy to become so involved with your own problems that you forget others have the same kinds of problems.
 Encourage other home educators.
 Share ideas and lessons you have learned.
 It is more difficult to get depressed when you are constantly encouraging others.